 - Great Signup Bonuses: One of the easiest advantages of online betting sites compared to retail sportsbooks is claiming great welcome bonuses!
-You will find many no deposit bonuses with free bonus money as well as first deposit bonuses or risk-free bet promotions you can take advantage of instantly.
+You will find many no deposit bonuses with free bonus money as well as first deposit bonuses or risk-bonus bet promotions you can take advantage of instantly.
 You won’t find many of these opportunities at retail operators.

 - VIP Loyalty Rewards: While land-based operators can give you some type of reward, it’s easier to obtain and track when you’re using an online sportsbook.
 Rewards can start with something basic like free site credit but move on to merchandise, gifts, and travel vouchers.